If you require assistance installing or configuring Sync, or need any other help, contact our Support team.

-Phocas Sync, also called Sync Client or simply Sync, is one way to get your data into Phocas.
-Sync is a Windows-based piece of software that you install on your computer.
-It connects to various types of your raw data items and sends them to the Phocas cloud over the internet.
-The data items become available to your administrator in Designer, as sources for database design.
+Sync is a small Windows-based piece of software (middleware) that you install on your computer.
+It connects to your raw data items, collects them, and securely sends them to your Phocas site over the Internet.

 As the name suggests, Sync synchronizes updates to the synced data at scheduled times, such as overnight or weekly.
 This regular synchronization is important for most Phocas users, as they want to view the latest data whenever they open a database.